 NPS uses a nominal size (often referred to as ‘nominal bore’ or NB for short, usually expressed as a whole number) to describe the approximate inside diameter of a pipe.

-When in doubt which standard is being used in product specifications, always double- or even triple-check with the manufacturer.
+Moreover, metric pipes aren’t covered by NPS specifications.
+So, when in doubt which standard is being used in product specifications, always double- or even triple-check with the manufacturer.

 How to measure pipe diameter